NoamZeise/Vulkan-Environment/README.md

 * Simultaneous 2D and 3D rendering
 * Import and Draw .fbx models -> only supports base colour image textures
 * Import and Draw image textures
 * Import and Draw fonts
-* Play .wav and .ogg audio files

 ## Projects using this framework:
 * [Trials of The Pharaoh](https://github.com/NoamZeise/TrailsOfThePharaoh) -> 2D Light Ray Puzzle Game